vyom-kavishwar/vyom-kavishwar.github.io/_posts/2019-10-25-transformers.markdown

 * WordPiece itself is Google-internal only, but they have also released SentencePiece [[13]](https://github.com/google/sentencepiece), a similar tokenizer/de-tokenizer that uses many of the same techniques; if you want to train your own model, that might be a good place to start.

-* As noted in the diagram, the input and output embedding layers are identical amd share the same weight matrix, an idea developed by *Press et al* in 2017 [[14]](https://arxiv.org/pdf/1608.05859.pdf).
+* As noted in the diagram, the input and output embedding layers are identical and share the same weight matrix, an idea developed by *Press et al* in 2017 [[14]](https://arxiv.org/pdf/1608.05859.pdf).

 #### *Positional Encoding*
 <img src="/assets/nlp/transformers_electric/Figure_7.jpg" >